“Everyone is a moon, and has a dark side which he never shows to anybody.”

 The Waking Dead Sleep

-The haunted dorm room came to mind this morning when I recalled the first time I experienced a Waking Dead Sleep—not to be confused with sleep walking or a nightmare.
-It has also been labeled as sleep paralysis, demon on your chest, out of body, or alien abduction.
+The haunted dorm room came to mind this morning when I recalled the first time I experienced a Waking Dead Sleep — not to be confused with sleep walking or a nightmare.
+Researchers often label WDS as sleep paralysis, demon on your chest, out-of-body, or alien abduction.

-WDS is different than a nightmare in that you are awake but paralyzed.
-You are not running from monsters or evil as in a typical nightmare or night terror.
-You sense something is dreadfully wrong but are unable to escape.
-You can’t move nor can you wake yourself from this state of horror.
+WDS differs from a nightmare in that you are awake but paralyzed.
+The sufferer is not running from monsters or evil, as in a typical nightmare or night terror.
+However, he/she senses something is dreadfully wrong but cannot escape.
+You can’t move, nor can you wake yourself from this state of horror.

 I was a sophomore in college the first time I experienced the Waking Dead Sleep.
-I was awake.
-I knew I was.
-I heard people talk.
-I heard sirens.
-Saw the blinking lights.
-I was lying on a stretcher near the ambulance.
-People discussed whether or not I was still alive.
+I was awake and knew I was.
+People talked.
+Sirens blared.
+Red lights flashed.
+I lie on a stretcher near the ambulance.
+People discussed whether I was still alive.
 I heard everything they said.
-I tried to talk, to move, to tell them, I am alive.
+I tried to talk, to move, to tell them I am alive.
 But I couldn’t make my body move.
-Not even my lips to utter one terrifying, I’m here.
+Not even my lips to utter one terrifying I’m here.
 Help me.

 Still a Mystery

-Though nearly half of the world’s population has experienced some form of WDS at least once in their lives, it still remains a mystery to scientists.
+Though nearly half of the world’s population has experienced WDS at least once, it remains a mystery to scientists and researchers.
 They have hypotheses, but no definite answer.
 One of the most common explanations is the dysfunctional overlap of REM (Rapid Eye Movement) sleep and waking stages of sleep.
-Other explanations include: stress, genetics, and mental health issues.
+Other explanations include stress, genetics, and mental health issues.

-If you have experienced WDS, then you know none of the explanations are correct, because you don’t have a sleep disorder, you are not stressed (any more than usual), no one else in your family wakes up screaming, and you are not crazy—well, at least not in the scientific sense of the word.
+If you have experienced WDS, then you know none of the explanations are correct, because you don’t have a sleep disorder.
+Nor are you stressed (any more than usual).
+No one else in your family wakes up screaming, and you are not crazy — at least not in the scientific sense of the word.

 Hallucinations

-The evil presence has been called The Intruder, or in the instances of suffocation, Incubus.
+The Intruder is the name given to this evil presence.
+Or in the instances of suffocation, Incubus.

-“I’ve only experienced it three times but my first time was the worst.
-I’ve never had any visual encounters but when it happened the first time I was laying on my left side and started to feel that pressure on my chest.
-When I realized I was paralyzed and started panicking, something whispered in my ear “Just coming in to say goodnight.”
+“I’ve only experienced it three times, but my first time was the worst.
+I’ve had no visual encounters but when it happened the first time, I was lying on my left side and felt pressure on my chest.
+When I realized I was paralyzed and I started panicking, something whispered in my ear, “Just coming in to say goodnight.”
 That’s when I felt like something was pushing me towards the edge of my bed.
-Terrifying.”
+Terrifying.

 “I actually have it fairly often, so much now that I realize when it’s occurring.
 These days I just close my eyes and won’t open them no matter what I feel or hear.

-Before I learned to cope with it I’ve seen quite a few awful things.
+Before I learned to cope with it, I’ve seen quite a few awful things.
 Horror films don’t really do anything for me anymore because I’ve already seen the most terrifying things I already could.
-Here’s a few things I remember off the top of my head:
+Here’ are a few things I remember off the top of my head:

 - A little girl in the corner of my room staring at me.
 Then, without notice, she shrieks and runs up and starts choking me.